Optimal payoff under Bregman-Wasserstein divergence constraints: Problem Formulation

 There are two assets available in the market, a risk-free asset with current value $B_0>0$ and value $B_T = B_0 e^{rT}$ at terminal time $T>0$, where $r>0$ is the risk-free interest rate, and a risky asset with current value $S_0>0$ and value at time $T$ that is described by the random variable $S_T: \Omega \to [0,\infty)$.
 We operate within the { complete atomless} probability space $(\Omega, \mathcal{F}, \mathbb{P})$, in which $\mathcal{F}=\sigma(S_T)$ denotes the $\sigma$-algebra generated by $S_T$ and $\mathbb{P}$ is a probability measure, which may be an objective statistical measure derived from historical data or a subjective measure chosen by the investor based on personal beliefs and preferences.

-We consider an investor who aims to acquire at $t=0$ a non-negative payoff $X_T$ that is a measurable function of the risky asset's terminal value { and lies in $L^2$, the space of square-integrable random variables}.
-Furthermore, $X_T$ must be affordable given the investor's initial budget $x_0>0$, meaning $X_T$ belongs to the set $\mathcal{X}(x_0)$ given by
+We consider an investor who aims to acquire at $t=0$ a non-negative payoff $X_T$ that is a measurable function of the risky asset's terminal value {and lies in the space of integrable, non-negative random variables}.
+Furthermore, $X_T$ must be affordable given the investor's initial budget $x_0>0$.
+The admissible payoff $X_T$ thus belongs to the set $\mathcal{X}(x_0)$ defined as

 where $c(X_T)$ denotes the cost of $X_T$.
 We assume that a pricing measure $\mathbb{Q}$ exists and that the cost $c(X_T)$ of $X_T$ is given by $c(X_T):= \mathbb{E}_{\mathbb{Q}}[e^{-rT}X_T]$, where $\E_\Q[\cdot]$ denotes the expected value under $\Q$.
 Equivalently, the cost $c(X_T)$ can be written as